-9 weeks fetal stage begins, reflexes begin to appear, and the arm and legs start to move.
+9 weeks Fetal stage begins, reflexes begin to appear, and the arm and legs start to move.

-12 weeks Sex organs differentiated.
+- 12 weeks Sex organs differentiated.

-16 weeks Fingers and toes develop, fingerprints are visible.
+- 16 weeks Fingers and toes develop, fingerprints are visible.

-20 weeks Hearing begins.
+- 20 weeks Hearing begins.

-24 weeks Lung begins to develop.
+- 24 weeks Lung begins to develop.

-28 weeks Brain grows rapidly.
+- 28 weeks Brain grows rapidly.

-32 weeks Bones fully develop.
+- 32 weeks Bones fully develop.

-36 weeks Muscles fully develop.
+- 36 weeks Muscles fully develop.

-40 weeks of Full-term development.
+- 40 weeks of Full-term development.

-Around 36 weeks, the fetus is almost ready for birth prematurely.
-If birth will take place at 36 weeks, the weight of the fetus will around 6 pounds and length about 18.5 inches.
-If birth will take place by week 37, most of the fetus organs developed fully and the fetus can survive outside of the uterus without any risk if premature birth takes place.
+If birth will took place around 36 weeks of pregnancy, the baby is in the position to survive outside the womb of the mother.
+Such delivery is called premature delivery.
+At this period, the weight of the baby will be around 6 pounds and length about 18.5 inches long.
+If birth will took place by week 37, most of the fetus organs developed fully and the fetus can survive outside of the uterus without any risk if premature delivery.
 The fetus continues to grow and length and weight increase till 40 weeks.
-At that time the mother's womb is very little room to move the child and birth becomes imminent (Barker, 2007).
+At that time the mother's womb is very little room to move the child and birth becomes imminent.
+The average baby who will born in full term maturity are having weight of 6 pounds 2 ounces to 9 pounds 2 ounces and average length will be 19 to 21 inches (Barker, 2007).